wontothree/wontothree.github.io/_posts/project/cartpole/2024-08-18-motor-controller-and-state-observer.md

 - $v$ : Velocity of Cart
 - $\omega$ : Angular Velocity of Pole

-In order to apply the NMPC strategy, we must bave access to the state at time $k$.

-While the state of cart position $x(k)$ and pole angle $\theta (k)$ are measured directly by stepper motor and encoder sensor respectly, we need to estimate the  cart velocity $v(k)$ and pole angular velocity $w(k)$.
+In order to apply the NMPC strategy, we must bave access to the state at time $k$.While the state of cart position $x(k)$ and pole angle $\theta (k)$ are measured directly by stepper motor and encoder sensor respectly, we need to estimate the  cart velocity $v(k)$ and pole angular velocity $w(k)$.
 We simply approximate the time derivatie via a finite difference approximation.

 $$
 v(k) = \dfrac{x(k) - x(k-1)}{T}, \;\;\; \omega(k) = \dfrac{\theta (k) - \theta (k-1)}{T}